 Notwithstanding existing FCC rules and policies, and the passage of section 258 of the 1996 Telecommunications Act, some Members of Congress felt that additional legislative action needed to be taken to address slamming.
 The 105th Congress actively examined this issue, with each chamber passing its version of legislation to protect consumers against slamming.
 However, adjournment occurred before a final measure could be passed.
 Legislation to strengthen existing slamming regulations was introduced in the 106th Congress but was not enacted.
-No slamming measures were introduced in the 107th Congress.
-Whether recently enacted strengthened FCC slamming rules will be a sufficient deterrent to stop the practice of slamming, and negate congressional interest to enact legislation remains unclear.
+No slamming measures were introduced in the 107th Congress and no measures have been introduced in the 108th Congress, to date.
+Whether the FCC's strengthened slamming rules will be a sufficient deterrent to stop the practice of slamming, and negate congressional interest to enact legislation remains unclear.

 Action in the 106th Congress.
 Two measures, S. 58 and S. 1084, were introduced in the 106th Congress relating to the slamming issue.
 Sen. Susan Collins introduced the "Telephone Services Fraud Prevention and Enforcement Act of 1999" (S. 58), on January 19, 1999.
 While Senator Collins acknowledged recent FCC actions to strengthen its regulations to deter slamming as "... a step in the right direction" she felt that "... we need to do more to protect consumers..." against slamming.
 (S. 58 also addresses the practice of cramming.
 However the issue of cramming, that is the practice of placing unauthorized, misleading, or deceptive charges on consumer's telephone bills goes beyond the scope of this issue brief.)
-Senator McCain introduced the "Telecommunications Competition and Consumer Protection Act of 1999"(S. 1084) on May 19, 1999, one day after the court stay of FCC slamming liability rules.
+Senator McCain introduced the "Telecommunications Competition and Consumer Protection Act of 1999" (S. 1084) on May 19, 1999, one day after the court stay of FCC slamming liability rules.
 Citing the failure of the 105th Congress to pass slamming legislation, court action to stay FCC liability rules (which has since been lifted), and his objection to the industry-proposed third party administrator, Senator McCain offered a comprehensive measure "to better protect consumers."